Via ferrata Oskar Schuster basic info:

 Once you make it to the bottom of the Gondola station you have two choices.
 One is to walk along path nr 525 reserved for the purists.
 The other is to jump onto the lift and let yourself be taken up to the Forcella Sassolungo.
 If you go with the first you will easily add 1,5 to 2 hours and 500 meters of elevation gain to an already long day.

 I'd recommend going with the latter and saving your energy for the fun parts.
 In the summer season the gondola is open between mid June and the first week of October.
-You will need a one way ticket and the cost is 14 Euros.
+You will only need a one way ticket and the cost is 14 Euros.

 On the top of the Forcella (saddle) Sassolungo stands the Toni Demetz hut (2685 metres), where you will start your hike.
 You have just gained 500 metres of elevation from the bottom of the gondola and I am afraid I don't have great news for you.
 You will now loose most of it.